huynhtran1509/MTZoomScrollView/README.md

 MTZoomScrollView
 ================

 Class that makes creating a photo viewer that zooms and scrolls easier.
+See the example project for usage.